lerenah/portfolio/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->

-Using Gatsby and GraphQL to build portfolio website.
+Using Gatsby and GraphQL to build my portfolio website.